ysaikai/ysaikai.github.io/_pages/research.md

 permalink: /research/
 ---

-I am interested in computational approaches for agricultural & food systems.
-The methods include reinforcement learning, Bayesian optimization and agent-based modeling.
+I am interested in computational modeling and its applications to agricultural systems.
+The methods include machine learning, Bayesian optimization, and agent-based modeling.
 Recently, my focus has been on on-farm research in precision agriculture.
-It seems that on-farm research is a key feature in modern agriculture, where farmers maximize profits by systematically adapting to heterogeneous conditions within a field.
+It seems that on-farm research is a key feature in modern agriculture, where farmers maximize profits by systematically adapting to heterogeneous conditions within fields.

 ## Advisors
 I have been very fortunate to receive supportive and constructive advice from two distinct academics at UW-Madison: